-The Court observed that it is neither an inter-State supply under Section 7 nor an intra-State supply under Section 8 of the IGST Act as follows:
+The Court observed that it is neither an inter-State supply under section 7 nor an intra-State supply under section 8 of the IGST Act as follows:

-For Section 8, both the location of the supplier and place of supply should be in India.
+For section 8, both the location of the supplier and place of supply should be in India.
 The same is not applicable since location of foreign shipping line is outside India.
-Section 7(1) & Section 7(2) are dealing with goods and not relevant.
-For Section 7(3), both the location of the supplier and place of supply should be in India.
+Sub-sections (1) & (2) of section 7 are dealing with goods and are not relevant.
+For section 7(3), both the location of the supplier and place of supply should be in India.
 The same is not applicable since location of foreign shipping line is outside India.
-Section 7(4) i.e. import of service, is not applicable since the location of recipient of service, i.e., the foreign exporter being outside India.
-Section 7(5) (a) is not applicable since location of foreign shipping line is outside India.
+Section 7(4) on import of service, is not applicable since the location of recipient of service, i.e., the foreign exporter, is outside India.
+Section 7(5)(a) is not applicable since location of foreign shipping line is outside India.
 Section 7(5)(b) pertaining to SEZ is also not applicable.

-A supply where both provider and recipient are outside India can be made leviable to tax only under Section 7(5)(c) i.e. residuary clause, provided that "supply is in taxable territory".
+A supply where both the provider and the recipient are outside India can be made liable to tax only under section 7(5)(c) i.e., residuary clause, provided that "supply is in taxable territory".
 The same cannot be equated with "place of supply".
-Supply in the taxable territory shall mean a supply, all the aspects or majority of aspects, of which takes place in taxable territory.
-Thus, e.g., the provision may cover cases such as a foreign tour operator conducting a tour in India for a foreign tourist.
-Mere fact that transportation of goods terminates in India, will not make such supply of transportation of goods as taking place in India.
+Supply in the taxable territory shall mean a supply, all the aspects or majority of aspects of which take place in taxable territory.
+Thus, the provision may cover cases such as a foreign tour operator conducting a tour in India for a foreign tourist.
+The mere fact that transportation of goods terminates in India, will not make such supply of transportation of goods as taking place in India.
 Thus, no tax can be levied and collected from importer/ petitioner.
 In the instant case, the freight has already suffered IGST as a part of value of goods imported.
 Dual levy of IGST cannot be imposed treating it as supply of service.
 Double taxation, through delegated legislation, where statute does not provide, is not permissible.

-Issues which may emerge post this decision:
+Issues which may emerge post this decision